dcamacho2002/david-camacho-api/readme.md

 2. Open index.html in web browser

-3. Use navigation section to take you to a list of characters or planets featured in Star Wars
+3. Use navigation section to randomly generate a character or planet featured in Star Wars
-	- Each navigation button will load 10 characters/planets at random